 What is this all about?

-Learning to live with others on a finite planet has become an essential and urgent task.
+Learning to live well with others on a finite planet has become an essential and urgent task.
 With a critically optimistic spirit this website showcases inspiring examples of sustainability, resilience, regeneration or whatever we want to call the brave efforts to make another world possible.

 We support the struggles of First Nations communities for dignity and sovereignty.
 There will be no "sustainability" in this region while Indigenous peoples remain dispossessed of their territories.